ncvgl/ncvgl.github.io/_posts/2025-08-03-gemini-cli-reverse-engineering.md

  This means complex tasks like "build a piece of code" can span multiple turns (each turn: Gemini decides what tools to use → tools execute → results go back to Gemini), while simple requests end as soon as Gemini has enough information to respond without needing tools.

- There are safety nets - turn limits, loop detection, and user cancellation - but the core decision is left to the AI's judgment of whether it needs more tools to complete the task.
+ There are safety nets - turn limits, infinite loop detection, and user cancellation - but the core decision is left to the AI's judgment of whether it needs more tools to complete the task.

 # The Prompts